djafaka/katacoda-scenarios/jenkins-scenarios-master/step1.md

-The environment has a Jenkins server running as a Docker Container.
+The environment has a Jenkins server running as a Docker container.
 You can view the status using `docker ps`{{execute}}.

 The command used to launch the container was: